GW228g/maker404/about.md

 Our rotation planner tool (rotations.maker404.com) helps youth basketball coaches manage fair playing time across 8-period games.
 It's designed to be offline-first and mobile-friendly for use during games.

+Our Pixel Studio web app (pixel-studio.maker404.com) is a fun drawing app for making those pixel perfect retro drawings for students and young children.

 ---